slowkow/hlabud/paper/typst/main.typ

 = Introduction

-Human leukocyte antigen (HLA) genes encode the proteins that enable cells to display antigens to other cells, so the immune system can recognize pathogens such as bacteria and viruses.
+Human leukocyte antigen (HLA) genes encode the proteins that enable cells to display antigens to other cells, which is one mechanism for immune recognition of pathogens such as bacteria and viruses.
 Geneticists have identified thousands of variants (e.g. single nucleotide polymorphisms) in the human genome that are associated with hundreds of different diseases and phenotypes @Kennedy2017.
+HLA genes have a greater number of disease associations than any other genes.

-HLA nomenclature consists of allele names like _HLA*01:01_ to indicate the genotype of each individual in a study.
+HLA nomenclature consists of allele names like _HLA*01:01_ and _HLA*02:01_ to indicate the genotype of an individual in a study @Marsh2010.
-Each allele name corresponds to multiple mutations at different positions throughout the gene's sequence, so it is difficult to estimate the similarity of two alleles solely from the allele names.
+Each allele name corresponds to a haplotype that contains multiple mutations at different positions throughout the entire length of the gene sequence.
-This ambiguity about specific amino acid positions means that allele names are not ideal for statistical analysis.
+It is difficult to estimate the similarity of two alleles solely from the allele names: any two alleles might differ by one or more nucleotide or amino acid residues.

-Researchers have developed software tools for calling HLA genotypes (@diagram) with high accuracy from DNA-seq or RNA-seq next-generation sequencing reads @Claeys2023, so there may be opportunities to use this type of data for HLA association studies.
+Any encoding of genotype data that is ambiguous regarding nucleotide or amino acid positions is not ideal for statistical analysis, because some positions might contain more information than others.

-Most software tools report allele names, not genotypes at specific nucleotide positions.
+Researchers have developed many software tools for calling HLA genotypes (@diagram) with high accuracy from DNA-seq or RNA-seq next-generation sequencing reads @Claeys2023, so there are opportunities to use this type of data for HLA association studies.
-Providers of HLA typing services often report genotypes with the traditional HLA allele names (i.e. _HLA*01:01_) instead of reporting alleles at specific nucleotide positions (@diagram).
+Providers of HLA typing services often report genotypes with the traditional HLA allele names (i.e. _HLA*01:01_) instead of reporting alleles at specific nucleotide positions (@diagram), and most software tools produce outputs that follow this convention of reporting allele names.

 #figure(
   move(dx:-5%, dy:0pt, image("diagram.png", width: 130%)),
   caption: [_hlabud_ converts HLA genotypes to amino acid position matrices.]
 ) <diagram>

-In contrast to allele-level analysis, fine-mapping analysis associates a phenotype with each amino acid at each position.
+In contrast to allele-level analysis, fine-mapping analysis associates a phenotype with each amino acid (or nucleotide) at each position.
 Many amino acid residues at specific loci have been associated with human diseases and blood protein levels @Krishna2023.
 Published amino acid associations represent opportunities for experimental validation that could advance understanding of the disease-associated mechanisms related to HLA proteins.

-Fine-mapping results can be interpreted in the context of the protein structures that are affected by the associated amino acid positions.
+Results from fine-mapping analysis can be interpreted in the context of the protein structures that are affected by the associated amino acid positions.
 We might have different hypotheses about the function of a mutation in the peptide binding groove than a mutation in the interior region of the protein.

 To facilitate HLA fine-mapping, we developed _hlabud_, a free and open-source R package that downloads data from the IMGT/HLA database @Robinson2020 and automatically creates amino acid (or nucleotide) position matrices that are ready for analysis (@diagram).